defold/doc/docs/en/manuals/editor.md

 ## Starting the editor

 When you run the Defold editor, you are presented with a project selection and creation screen.
-On the left side there are three main views available.
 Click to select what you want to do:

 Home
 : Click to show a lists your recently opened projects so you can quickly access them.
 This is the default view.

-New
+New Project
 : Click if you want to create a new Defold project, then select if you want to base your project on a basic template (from the *From Template* tab), if you would like to follow a tutorial (the *From Tutorial* tab), or try one of the sample projects (the *From Sample* tab).

   ![new project](images/editor/new_project.png){srcset="images/editor/new_project@2x.png 2x"}